djcooke/compendium/tips.md

     too'
     - 'Take advantage of landmines and exploding chests to kill multiple enemies at once, saving lots of time'
-    - 'Keep in mind that Clemency costs you uptime and breaks combos.
+    - 'Keep in mind that Clemency costs you uptime.
 Use potions and defensive cooldowns to prevent the need for Clemency as much as possible'
+    - 'Make sure Interject is almost ready before opening possible mimics.
+8 seconds left on cooldown is close enough'
+  WAR:
+    - 'Time is your biggest enemy, so keep moving as much as possible.
+Try to alternate between fighting and exploring efficiently - fight when Berserk/Inner Release is up, and explore when Sprint is up'
+    - 'There aren''t many enemies that will give you much trouble, so prioritize killing things that are in your way rather than waiting for them to move'
+    - 'Take advantage of landmines and exploding chests to kill multiple enemies at once, saving lots of time'
+    - 'Make sure Interject is almost ready before opening possible mimics.
+8 seconds left on cooldown is close enough'
 ---

 ## On this Page: